MayoCalc / Blog / Finance

 Project pricing means quoting a flat fee for a defined deliverable.
 The client pays $5,000 for a website redesign, $3,000 for a brand identity, or $2,500 for a marketing strategy document.
 The advantage is that faster work means a higher effective hourly rate, which rewards expertise and efficiency.

 The risk is underestimating scope.
-To price projects accurately, estimate the hours you think the project will take, multiply by your hourly rate, and add a 20-30% buffer for scope creep, revisions, and communication overhead.
-Track your actual hours on the first few projects so you can calibrate your estimates.
+Every freelancer has a horror story about a "quick project" that ate three weeks.
+To price accurately: estimate the hours, multiply by your hourly rate, then add 20-30% for scope creep, revisions, and all the back-and-forth that eats time.
+Track your actual hours on your first few projects so you learn how far off your estimates are.

 Retainer Pricing

-Retainers provide guaranteed monthly income in exchange for a set number of hours or deliverables.
-A client might pay $4,000/month for 30 hours of your time or for a defined package of services.
-Retainers provide income stability (the biggest challenge for freelancers) and reduce the constant hustle for new work.
+Retainers are the holy grail for freelancers.
+A client pays $4,000/month for 30 hours of your time or a defined package of deliverables.
+You get predictable income (the single biggest challenge of freelancing) and they get priority access to you.
+Everyone wins.
+The constant hustle for new work drops dramatically.

 Price retainers at a slight discount (5-10%) from your standard rate to reflect the reduced sales effort and income predictability.
 A $124/hour freelancer might offer retainer hours at $112-$118/hour.